node-pre-gyp

 console by: 1) adding a new user, 2) choosing

-, 3) Using the
+Attach User Policy, 3) Using the

-, 4) selecting Amazon S3
+Policy Generator, 4) selecting Amazon S3 for

-the service, 5) adding the actions: DeleteObject
+the service, 5) adding the actions: DeleteObject,

-, 6) adding an ARN of
+PutObjectAcl, 6) adding an ARN of

-(replacing bucket
+arn:aws:s3:::bucket/* (replacing bucket with

 your bucket name), and finally 7) clicking Add Statement